galenseilis/DESimpy/docs/source/installation.rst

 Installation
 ------------

-We can install DESimpy using pip:
+The simplest way to install DESimpy is:

 `pip install desimpy`

-That's it.